sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

      -rgName $rgName
    ```

-#### Task 2: Create an Azure VM by using an Azure Resource Manager template
+### Task 2: Create an Azure VM by using an Azure Resource Manager template

+In this task, you will deploy an Azure VM using an ARM template.
+This Azure VM will be running Windows Server and will be used for managing the system in later exercises.

 1. From the Cloud Shell pane, upload an Azure Resource Manager template **C:\Labfiles\AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure-master\Allfiles\Labfiles\Lab04\L04-rg_template.json** and the corresponding Azure Resource Manager parameter file **C:\Labfiles\AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure-master\Allfiles\Labfiles\Lab04\L04-rg_template.parameters.json**.